Master of Science in Nursing: Forensic Nursing

 Graduate Certificate in Forensic Nursing

-In addition to or instead of pursuing your MSN in forensic nursing, you may earn a 24-credit Graduate Certificate in Forensic Nursing.
+We also offer a 24-credit Graduate Certificate in Forensic Nursing.
 Designed for nurses who have a bachelor’s degree, the curriculum includes 15 credits of Forensic Concentration and 9 credits of Nursing Specialty.